jalapeno/SRv6_dCloud_Lab/README.md

 General instructions for building and running XRd topologies on bare-metal, VMs, AWS, etc. can be found here: https://github.com/brmcdoug/XRd

+## CLEUR Lab Session LTSPG-2212 Cisco dCloud

+Each lab instance is running on Cisco dCloud, and is reachable via AnyConnect VPN.
+In the Webex Teams room for the lab we've provided a spreadsheet with a list of dCloud instances and the AnyConnect credentials necessary to access each instance.
+To find your dCloud instance please reference your student number provided on the handout in class.

 ## Lab Topology